HelloZeroNet/Documentation/docs/en/site_development/zeroframe_api_reference.md

 ### optionalFileList

-Return list of optional files
+Return an array of optional file information.

 Parameter            | Description
                  --- | ---